This morning was bright and clear as I jumped in my Uber to begin my hike at the Waterton Canyon Trailhead.

 Unfortunately, though, his trail name would have been Amazon! 😉

 There were thunderstorms overnight, but I was nestled near small spruce.
 I never camp near the tallest lightning rod or a dead tree with the potential to fall.

 One of my favorite sounds is the pattern of rain on my shelter.
 It lulls me to sleep quickly.
 I laid on my thick Neoair, watching the storm light up the translucent fabric around me as the rumbles grew louder.
 Mother Nature was grumbling, but I felt safe and comfortable under my featherlight quilt.

 Amidst all the craziness, sometimes the simple things bring the most peace.

 For those interested, there are a few stats below.

 - Miles hiked – 21.6

-- Challenges – Longer area through old exposed burn, aggressive bear potential
+- Challenges – Longer area through the old exposed burn, aggressive bear potential

 - Dinner – Stowaway Gourmet Boar and Bean Stew 4/5 stars.
-Good flavor but ham did not rehydrate quite as well as it should have.
-I would definitely take it again.
+It was a good flavor, but the ham did not rehydrate as well as it should have.
+I would retake it.

-- Snacks – crackers since I had a really big breakfast
+- Snacks – crackers since I had a huge breakfast